bacehanural/imdbTestAutomation/README.md

 ## Project Approach
 The project aimed to automate the verification of film (Betty Blue) information on IMDb using Java with Selenium WebDriver for automation.
-TestNG was chosen as the testing framework for its flexibility and robustness, while Allure Report was used for comprehensive test reporting.
+TestNG was chosen as the testing framework for its flexibility and robustness.

 ## Test Case Overview
 The test case focused on verifying the consistency of "Director", "Writer", and "Stars" information for a film accessed through two access methods: via the Oscars section and direct search.